 An accessory is part of your motorcycle that's not directly related to how it works as a motorcycle.
 This means an integrated audio system is considered an accessory, along with items fitted to your motorbike - such as grips, guards and panniers.

-A modification is a change to your motorbike that affects the performance or handling of your bike.
+A modification is a change to your motorbike that affects the performance or handling of your motorbike.

 The distinction is important, because modifications are included in the agreed value of your motorbike and should be replaced as standard.

-Accessories on the other hand, are often subject to limits, and might have to be declared on top of the value of your motorbike.
+Accessories on the other hand, are often subject to limits, and might have to be declared on top of the value of your motorcycle.

 If you're not sure what to tell your insurer about, tell them about everything.